askonomm/askodev/data/posts/linux-desktop-is-a-joke.md

 Probably the most known Linux distro is Ubuntu.
 So I got the latest version, Ubuntu 23.
 Once installed and logged in, the OS told me that there are a bunch of updates I should install, so I did like it instructed me to do.
 After restarting the computer, like it told me to do after updates, I was no longer able to get into the OS because all I was greeted with was a black screen and a error `Malformed MSFT vendor event`, which upon Googling I found to apparently mean a million different things, none of which helped me get the operating system back working.

 And honestly, if simple updates that the OS itself suggests completely bricks the OS, is it really meant for professional use?
 I don't think so.
-I don't want ot _fix_ an OS, I want to use one.
+I don't want to _fix_ an OS, I want to use one.

 ## Linux Mint